lebretou/Gesture-Nauts/README.md

 4. We run `keypoint_classification_EN.ipynb` file inside the `model/fine_tune_keypoint_classifier` folder to train our classifier adapter based on our dataset.
 This file trains our classifier and generate its corresponding checkpoints, which can be found in `model/keypoint_classifier/keypoint_classifier.tflite` file.

 5. Run `python app.py`, which serves as pipeline to use our trained model to detect gesture generation.

+**Todo: description about history classifier: will do that later**.

 ### Contributors